Marketing buzz: Measurement

 Two common terms used to describe buzz are volume, which quantifies the number of interchanges related to a product or topic in a given time period, and rating or level, a more qualitative measure of the positive or negative sentiment or amount of engagement associated with the product.
-Basic social media measures of buzz volume include visits, views, mentions, followers and subscribers; next level measures such as shares, replies, clicks, re-tweets, comments and wall posts provide a better indication of the participants' engagement levels because they require action in response to an initial communication.
+Basic social media measures of buzz volume include visits, views, mentions, followers and subscribers.
+Next level measures such as shares, replies, clicks, re-tweets, comments and wall posts provide a better indication of the participants' engagement levels because they require action in response to an initial communication, and is often how engagement is measured.

 It is possible for firms to track the marketing buzz of their products online using buzz monitoring.
-Many tools are available to gather buzz data; some search the web looking for particular mentions in blogs or posts, others monitor conversations on social media channels and score them on popularity, influence, and sentiment using algorithms that assess emotion and personal engagement.
 Buzz monitoring can be used to assess the performance of marketing strategies as well as quickly identify negative buzz or product issues that require a response.
 It can also be used to identify and capitalize on current trends that will shift consumer behaviors.
 For example the low-carb diet was buzzing months before sales at grocery stores reflected the trend.
 Monitoring buzz around certain topics can be used as an anonymous equivalent of a traditional focus group in new product development.
 For some companies it is important to understand the buzz surrounding a product before committing to the market.

-Positive vs. negative buzz
+Positive vs. Negative Buzz

 Positive "buzz" is often a goal of viral marketing, public relations, and advertising on Web 2.0 media.
 It occurs when high levels of individual engagement on social media drive the buzz volume up for positive associations with the product or brand.
-It gets to the point that capturing the attention of consumers and media easily, which catch people's attention because the information is perceived as entertaining, fascinating, or even newsworthy.
+Positive marketing buzz gains the attention of consumers and media easily because the information is perceived as entertaining, fascinating, or even newsworthy.
 Examples of products with strong positive marketing buzz upon introduction are Harry Potter, Volkswagen's New Beetle, Pokémon, Beanie Babies, and The Blair Witch Project.

-Negative buzz can result from events that generate bad associations with the product in the mind of the public, such as a product safety recall, or from unintended consequences of ill-advised marketing strategies.
+Negative buzz can result from events that generate bad associations with the product in the mind of the public, such as a product safety recall, unintended consequences of ill-advised marketing strategies, and even including controversial influencers in marketing campaigns.
 If not swiftly counteracted, negative buzz can be harmful to a product's success and the most social network savvy organizations prepare for these eventualities.
-Examples of negative buzz include the United Colors of Benetton's shock advertising campaign that generated numerous boycotts and lawsuits, and the 2014 General Motors recall of cars many years after a known issue with a faulty ignition switch which they admitted had caused 13 deaths.
-In the latter case, traditional media also contributed to the amplification of the story through reporting on the ongoing recalls and GM CEO Mary Barra's testimony before the US House of Representatives.
+Another well-known instance of negative marketing buzz occurred in 2025 with an American Eagle Outfitters ad featuring Sydney Sweeney.
+The campaign slogan "Sydney Sweeney has great jeans" used wordplay with "jeans" and "genes", which many viewers associated with genetic superiority and eugenics.
+American Eagle had to later release a statement, claiming that their only intent was to promote their denim.